-2 How to Play Gin Rummy
+2 How to Play Rummy 500

-After the cards for a round have been dealt, the following is the sequence of each of player's turn, until one of the players lays down their melds and knocks by clicking on the mat:
+After the cards for a round have been dealt, the following is the sequence of each of player's turn, until one of the players discards the last card from their hand or no more cards remain in the stock:

-- · Taking a card from the stock or the discard pile - Melding cards from your hand to the mat, if you are able to go out - Discarding one of the cards from those in your hand.
+- Taking a card from the stock, or one or more cards from the discard pile - · Melding cards from your hand to the mat, as and if possible - Discarding one of the cards from those in your hand.

-If the stock is reduced to two cards before either player lays down their melds, the cards are shuffled and the round is redealt.

-Gin Rummy Overview Terminology
+Rummy 500 Overview

+Terminology

 The Deal

 Taking From The Stock

 Taking From The Discard Pile

-Melding Cards and Knocking
+Melding Cards To The Mat

 Discarding

-Scoring
+Point Scores

 Getting Started

 Watching a Game Being Played

-Hollywood and Series Scoring

-Oklahoma Gin

 Strategies

 Tournament Play & Replays

-2.1 Gin Rummy Overview
+2.1 Rummy 500 Overview

-Gin Rummy adheres to the rules documented in Hoyle's Rules Of Games, and provides common rule variations.
-Both Oklahoma Gin and Hollywood Scoring are supported.
+Rummy 500 adheres to the rules of "Five Hundred Rum" documented in Hoyle's Rules Of Games, and provides common rule variations.

-Ten cards are dealt to each player.
+Thirteen cards are dealt to each player.
 The remaining cards are placed face down by the mat as the stock.
 The top card is turned face up on the mat to begin the discard pile.

-Each player alternately starts their turn by taking either the top card of the stock or the visible card from the discard pile.
-You continue your turn by knocking (playing melds to the mat), if you have sufficient points to go out and wish to.
-You conclude your turn by discarding one of the cards in your hand, unless you have melded a Double (11 Card) Gin (when permitted).
+Each player alternately starts their turn by taking either the top card of the stock, or one or more cards from the discard pile.
+You may always take the last card of the discard pile as an alternative to taking a new card from the stock, unless the rule variation inhibiting this is in effect.
+You continue your turn by playing melds to the mat, if you are able to and wish to.
+You conclude your turn by discarding one of the cards in your hand, unless you have melded them all.